-Written permission must be documented with the school nurse (Fabian or Jackson) to take medication at school.
-All medicines are stored in the nurse's office in the original container displaying the prescription.
+In order to take medication at school, written permission must be documented with the school nurse (Fabian or Jackson).
+All medications are stored in the nurse's office in the original container displaying the prescription.
 Teachers are prohibited from dispensing medication of any kind.